Go to AAD Home

 JAK inhibitors can also help some patients regrow eyebrows and eyelashes.

-The U.S. Food and Drug Administration (FDA) has approved two JAK inhibitors to treat alopecia areata.
+The U.S. Food and Drug Administration (FDA) has approved three JAK inhibitors to treat alopecia areata.

 Barcitinib is used to treat adults who have severe alopecia areata.
 It’s a once-daily pill.

 Ritlecitinib has been approved to treat adults and children 12 years of age and older who have alopecia areata that has caused extensive hair loss.
-It’s a pill that’s taken once a day.
+It’s a pill that you take once a day.

 • Other medications that work throughout the body: No one treatment is right for everyone.
 Your dermatologist may prescribe another oral (taken by mouth) medication.
 This could include prednisone, methotrexate, cyclosporine, or other medication that works on your immune system to help your hair regrow.